 Dietary Supplement Law: Summary of The FTC’s Marketing Crackdown

-The Federal Trade Commission (FTC), in conjunction with several government offices and agencies, executed a year-long dietary supplement law crackdown.
+The Federal Trade Commission (FTC), in conjunction with several government offices and agencies, executed a dietary supplement law crackdown.
 The targets?
 Manufacturers and marketers suspected of flouting guidelines.
 Regulators investigated about 120 parties, resulting in 89 lawsuits, in 18 states.

 The crackdown serves as a warning to dietary supplement manufacturers and marketers.